D1792/STAT133_class/workout01/report/workout01-Daiki-Ina.md

 | Born        |    CA, 1990   |
 | Height      |   6 ft 7 in   |

+Klay Alexander Thompson is an American professional basketball player for the Golden State Warriors of the National Basketball Association.
+He is credited as one of the greatest shooters in NBA history.
+He is a five-time NBA All-Star, a two-time All-NBA Third Team honoree, and a three-time NBA champion.

 <img src="../images/curryst01.jpg" width="120" />

 | Description |     Value     |